evanorti/tapp/tapps.md

 ### Value proposition

-Why would choose to use this product over another product?
+Why would anyone choose to use this product over another product?
 What is unique about the product?
 How does it solve the problem better than existing solutions?

 Questions to consider: